cloudflare/cloudflare-docs/content/learning-paths/workers/get-started/first-worker.md

 - Deploy your first Worker.
 - Develop your application locally.
-- Add the Hono framework to your project. tst
+- Add the Hono framework to your project.
 - Integrate Workers AI into your project.

 <div style="position: relative; padding-top: 56.25%;">